MoiBaldenegro/foodme-platzi/README.md

 ## Deployment

 The application has been deployed on AWS EC2 with Nginx and has been configured for observability using New Relic.
-.[!
-NOTE].
+.[!NOTE].
 You can see the preview at http://retoplatzi.com

 <details>
 <summary>Observability Configuration</summary>